wp-slimstat/wp-slimstat/readme.txt

 2. All the information at your fingertips
 3. Configuration panels offer flexibility and plenty of options
 4. Mobile view, to keep an eye on your stats on the go
-5. Access your stats from within Wordpress for iOS
+5. Access your stats from within WordPress for iOS

 == Changelog ==

+= 3.3.2 =
+* [New] Option that allows you to choose if you want to see the user agent string or the user friendly browser nane (thank you, [GermanKiwi](http://wordpress.org/support/topic/default-browser-user-agent-reported-by-slimstat))
+* [Update] Minor CSS tweaks
+* [Fix] A bug was affecting some URLs for multisite installs using subfolders (thank you, [meldean](http://wordpress.org/support/topic/top-pages-links-not-working))
+* [Fix] The entire suite of add-ons has been updated to include some crucial code optimizations

 = 3.3.1 =
 * [Note] If you are upgrading from WP SlimStat 2.9.2 or earlier, you MUST first install version 3.0 and then the latest version available